Skip to main content

 Today, we spoke with Michael Zilis.
 As an assistant professor in the Department of Political Science, he is looking ahead at the issues that will shape 2020 and beyond.

 Zilis teaches courses on American government, constitutional law and judicial decision-making.
-He emphasizes student engagement inside and outside of the
+He emphasizes student engagement

 By Madison Dyment